Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Related Work

-\textbf{Multi-view point cloud registration} is typically handled by first estimating noisy pairwise relative poses and then running pose graph optimization (PGO).
-In practice, optimization is performed on a factor graph with one node per scan and edges that encode relative pose measurements and their uncertainties under various robust objectives~\cite{theiler2015jprs,dong2018jprs,dong2020jprs-whutls,gojcic2020cvpr,wang2023cvpr-sghr,dellaert2012git}.
+\tightparagraph{Multi-view point cloud registration}is typically handled by first estimating local pairwise relative poses and then synchronizing the transformations via pose graph optimization (PGO)~\cite{grisetti2010titsmag, dellaert2012git}.
+In practice, optimization is performed using a factor graph with one node per scan and edges that encode relative pose measurements and their uncertainties under various robust objectives~\cite{theiler2015jprs,choi2015cvpr,dong2020jprs-whutls,gojcic2020cvpr,wang2023cvpr-sghr,jin2024cvpr-multiwaymosaicking, dong2018jprs}.
 By contrast, our single-stage approach aligns an arbitrary number of scans at once, enforcing multi-view consistency by construction.
-As a result, our method dispenses with the need for a separate PGO stage and avoids the quadratic costs from pairwise pose estimation.
+As a result, our method dispenses with the need for a separate PGO stage and avoids the quadratic costs from pairwise transformation estimation.
 Nonetheless, our predictions can still serve as strong and time-efficient initializations for downstream PGO solvers that incorporate additional signals (e.g., from gravity, IMU, or GNSS) or task-specific constraints.

-\textbf{Generative modeling approaches for 3D data} leverage diffusion- and flow-based models to generate geometric structures~\cite{nunes2024cvpr, sun2025neurips, sanghi2023cvpr,wang2025iclr-puzzlefusionplusplus,xu2023cvpr-dzts,zeng2024cvpr-ppaw,bian2025iclr,guo2025neurips,zhang2025iccv,du2025cvpr,li2025iccv-garf,ren2024cvpr,nunes2025arxiv,jiang2023neurips-se3diffusion}.
+\tightparagraph{Generative modeling approaches for 3D data}leverage diffusion- and flow-based models to generate geometric structures~\cite{nunes2024cvpr, sun2025neurips, sanghi2023cvpr,wang2025iclr-puzzlefusionplusplus,xu2023cvpr-dzts,zeng2024cvpr-ppaw,bian2025iclr,guo2025neurips,zhang2025iccv,du2025cvpr,li2025iccv-garf,ren2024cvpr,jiang2023neurips-se3diffusion}.
 Both model generation as stochastic transport from source to target distributions: diffusion via iterative denoising, while flow-matching predicts velocity fields to iteratively transform data.
-These models have been applied to text-to-shape generation~\cite{sanghi2023cvpr,xu2023cvpr-dzts,zeng2024cvpr-ppaw}, 3D scene completion~\cite{nunes2024cvpr,zhang2025iccv,du2025cvpr}, and annotated data generation~\cite{ren2024cvpr,nunes2025arxiv,bian2025iclr,guo2025neurips}.
+These models have been applied to text-to-shape generation~\cite{sanghi2023cvpr,xu2023cvpr-dzts,zeng2024cvpr-ppaw}, 3D scene completion~\cite{nunes2024cvpr,zhang2025iccv,du2025cvpr}, and annotated data generation~\cite{ren2024cvpr,nunes2026pami,bian2025iclr,guo2025neurips}.